Sometimes, Forever: Background and recording

+The album was recorded at Sound Emporium Studios in Nashville, Tennessee.

 Release and promotion

 Allison announced Sometimes, Forever on March 23, 2022, releasing the album's lead single "Shotgun" simultaneously.
 Allison proceeded to release three more singles — "Unholy Affliction", "Bones" and "Newdemo" in the lead-up to the album's release.
 In the run-up to the Sometimes, Forever's release, Allison sat down for interviews with outlets including Pitchfork and Rolling Stone.
 She also performed live on Jimmy Fallon's Tonight Show.

+Musical style

+Sometimes, Forever has been described as "darker" and "more personal" than Soccer Mommy's previous album.
+While retaining Allison's tradition of confessional lyricism, Sometimes, Forever, sees the singer-songwriter exploring new sonic landscapes, such as shoegaze and industrial noise.

 Critical reception

 Sometimes, Forever has a score of 84/100 on Metacritic based on 20 reviews, indicating "universal acclaim"; the highest score for any Soccer Mommy album to date.

 Albumism critic Jeremy Levine gave the album a perfect score, saying that "it cements Soccer Mommy as one of the most exciting voices in indie pop."